 Technical, environmental, and economic criteria used in the formulation of alternative plans were those specified in the Water Resources Council's 1983 Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies.
 All applicable laws, executive orders, regulations, and local government plans were considered in evaluation of alternatives.
-Based on this report, the reviews by other Federal, State and local agencies, Tribes, input of the public, and the review by my staff, it is my determination that implementation of the Recommended Plan will not cause significant adverse effects on the quality of the human environment; therefore, preparation of an Environmental Impact Statement is not required.
+Based on this report, the reviews by other Federal, State and local agencies, Tribes, input of the public, and the review by my staff, it is my determination that the TSP would not cause significant adverse effects on the quality of the human environment; therefore, preparation of an Environmental Impact Statement is not required.